procivis/one-core/README.md

 ## eIDAS 2.0

-Whether you want to
+Whether you want to:

 - issue into an EUDI Wallet
 - provide an EUDI Wallet
 - offer services to an EUDI Wallet holder

-Procivis One provides production grade open source components to get certified and connect your organization to the eIDAS 2.0 ecosystem.
+*Procivis One* provides production grade open source components to get certified and connect your organization to the eIDAS 2.0 ecosystem.

 ![Procivis One in the eIDAS ARF](docs/assets/eIDAS_Architecture.png)

-Use the Procivis One Core for Issuer or Verifier solutions.
-For an EUDI Wallet, use the [react-native-one-core][rncore] SDK for embedding into an existing app, or use the [Procivis One Wallet][pow] with adaptations to fit your needs.
+Use the *Procivis One Core* for Issuer or Verifier solutions.
+For an EUDI Wallet, use the [One Core React Native SDK][rncore] for embedding into an existing app, or use the [Procivis One Wallet][pow] with adaptations to fit your needs.

 ## Interoperability and conformance

-Procivis One is built using [open standards](#supported-standards) and tested to ensure interoperability with different software vendors and across different international regulatory ecosystems.
+*Procivis One* is built using [open standards](#supported-standards) and tested to ensure interoperability with different software vendors and across different international regulatory ecosystems.